tokenbound/sdk/README.md

 ### Pre-commit Hooks

-Husky has been configured to run tests as a pre-commit hook to ensure tests pass
+Husky has been configured to run a pre-commit hook to ensure tests pass